 There are several ways households might adjust their reporting of self-employment income in ways that would lead to a larger EITC payment.
 First, people might increase their selfemployment or contract work.
 As we don't see an increase in the EITC filing rate, this would likely be people who previously claimed the EITC adding self-employment.
-Using the American Community Survey (ACS) from 2005 to 2017, I look at how out-of-state friend exposure to state EITCs affects family-level reports of employment and self-employment in Table 4.16
+Using the American Community Survey (ACS) from 2005 to 2017, I look at how out-of-state friend exposure to state EITCs affects family-level reports of employment and self-employment in Table 4.
+Consistent with no change in the EITC filing rate, families are not more likely to report any employment (column 1).
+A one standard deviation increase in the number of out-of-state friends exposed to a state EITC is associated with a slight drop in households reporting employment for wages but a significant 0.5 percentage point increase

-16Because only large counties are identified in the ACS, I follow the method of (Autor et al., 2013) and probabilistically assign family units to commuting zones based on their public use micro area (PUMA) of residence.
+&lt;sup>16 I follow the method of Autor et al. (2013) and probabilistically assign family units to commuting zones based on their public use micro area (PUMA) of residence.
 Because I am interested in out-of-state policies I maintain people's state of residence to get commuting zone by state levels of geography.
 Network exposure is scaled by the same standardization as above, so that the magnitude of effects can be compared.

-Consistent with no change in the EITC filing rate, families are not more likely to report any employment.
-A one standard deviation increase in the number of out-of-state friends exposed to a state EITC is associated with a slight drop in households reporting employment for wages but a significant 0.5 percentage point increase in reported self-employment.
-This increase in self-employment is driven by non-incorporated self-employment, which is the more relevant margin for low-income households generating additional income.
+in reported self-employment.
+This increase in self-employment is driven by non-incorporated self-employment, the more relevant category for low-income households generating additional income.
 The increase in self-employment is significant among family units with less educated heads-of-household, EITC-eligible children, and single mothers (Appendix Table A4).

 Higher out-of-state friend exposure to a state EITC is associated with an increased probability of positive business income and, to a lesser extent, an increase in the probability of negative business income.
-Among households with non-zero business income an increase in the number of out-of-state friends exposed to a state EITC is associated with higher wage income and lower business income.
-Given the increase in self-employment, I cannot identify intensive margin changes in income, but this pattern is consistent with selection; newly selfemployed family units still engage in wage-related work and make less business income on average than self-employed units before the network was exposed.
+Among households with non-zero business income (columns 8 and 9) an increase in the number of out-of-state friends exposed to a state EITC is associated with higher wage income and lower business income.
+Given the extensive margin increase in self-employment, I cannot identify intensive margin changes in income, but this pattern is consistent with selection; newly self-employed family units still engage in wagerelated work and make less business income than the average self-employed household prior to the network exposure.
 These results are consistent with many of the newly self-employed households adding this income to wage income.
-As seen in Appendix Figure A5, network exposure increases the share of households with low levels of business income (0-\$5,000), business income below the EITC threshold (less than \$40,000, and with modest amounts of negative business income.
-There is a similar impact on the distribution of total family income in the ACS as in the tax filing data.
+As seen in Appendix Figure A5, network exposure increases the share of households with low levels of business income (0-\$5,000), business income below the EITC threshold (less than 40,000), and with modest amounts of negative business income.
+The impact on the distribution of total family income in the ACS is similar to that in the tax filing data.
 In order for total income to shift towards levels that increase the EITC credit, families must either be reducing wage income as they increase self-employment income or reporting negative self-employment income.

-The 0.5 percentage point increase in self-employment is similar in magnitude to the impact on the percent of returns claiming the EITC and self-employment.
-Individuals surveyed in the ACS do not have the same incentives to hide income as in the tax data (Kuka, 2014), suggesting the change in filing and the distribution of income is likely driven in part by a change in real activity.
+The increase in selfemployment is similar in magnitude to the impact on the percent of returns claiming the EITC and self-employment.
+Individuals in the ACS do not have the same incentives to hide income as in the tax data (Kuka, 2014), suggesting the change in filing and the distribution of income is likely driven in part by a change in real activity.